 A: In most states, attending therapy is completely private and not reportable to licensing boards unless you pose an imminent risk to patients.
 General burnout, depression, anxiety, and grief are not reportable.
 Discuss the specific confidentiality limits with your therapist in the first session so you know exactly where the boundaries are.

-Q: How do I actually find a therapist who gets it — who understands what my life is like?
+Q: How do I actually find a therapist who gets it.
+Who understands what my life is like?

 A: Look for therapists who list healthcare professionals or physicians as a specialty population, who have experience with burnout and relational trauma, and who use body-based or EMDR modalities alongside talk therapy.
-Pay attention to whether they seem genuinely curious about your world in the first call — not impressed by it, but curious about it.
+Pay attention to whether they seem genuinely curious about your world in the first call.
+Not impressed by it, but curious about it.

 Q: How can I work with Annie Wright?